stefan-hoeck/idris2-digest/docs/Steps.md

 ```

 Likewise, modules `Digest.Parse` and `Digest.Desugar` can be run
-against custom module to check the output of the corresponding
+against custom modules to check the output of the corresponding
 compilation steps.

 ## Parsing into a high-level syntax Tree